-The sponsoring organization/advanced practice provider program initiating the arbitration shall submit its principal brief within 14 business days of receipt of the Record on Review.
-The ACEN and ARC-PA shall submit its response brief within 14 business days of receipt of the brief of the sponsoring organization/advanced practice provider program.
+The sponsoring organization/nurse practitioner and physician assistant residency program initiating the arbitration shall submit its principal brief within 14 business days of receipt of the Record on Review.
+The ACEN and ARC-PA shall submit its response brief within 14 business days of receipt of the brief of the sponsoring organization/nurse practitioner and physician assistant residency program.
 The arbitrators may request briefs of the parties on such other matters and at such times as they may determine.
-All briefs shall be submitted electronically as determined by the i.
-Hearing j.
-Attendance at the Proceedings

-ACEN CEO and ARC-PA Executive Director (e.g., email, flash drive, cloud access).
+All briefs shall be submitted electronically as determined by the ACEN CEO and ARC-PA Executive Director (e.g., email, flash drive, cloud access).